tmarjomaa/building4/content/posts/visualizing-ruuvitag-sensor-data-in-grafana-cloud.md

   |> filter(fn: (r) => r["_field"] == "temperature" or r["_field"] == "humidity")
 ```

-The panel changes to a line visualization with temperature and humidity of the Ruuvitag sensor.
+The panel changes to a line visualization with temperature and humidity of the chosen RuuviTag sensor.

 ![Queried data is shown in the panel as a line visualization](/images/influxdb-firstquery.png)

 Lets take another example.
-This time I'll only query the values of temperature data of the same Ruuvitag.
+This time I'll only query the values of temperature data of the same RuuviTag.

 ```
 from(bucket: "ruuvi")